 The first step to preventing food poisoning is always washing your hands thoroughly before eating and handling food.

-- don’t prepare food for others to eat if you’re sick.
+- Don’t prepare food for others if you’re sick.

 When you’re reheating food, do so thoroughly.

 Make sure you store food properly and at the right temperature so it’s protected from contamination.
 And remember to check the use-by or best-before date on packaging before eating.